Sunburst Lichen (Xanthoria elegans). On "limestone". Cow Head Headland. Photo: Pat/Dan Montague. [CLICK image to enlarge.]

 barrens of the Great Northern Peninsula, at Burnt Cape, Watt's Point, and Cape Norman.

-Photos of a number of Lendemer's collections are available online [Note that
+Photos of a number of Lendemer's collections are available online.
+[Note that the NYBG website can be very slow, or even unreachable, at certain times of the day]:

 Teuvo ("Ted") Ahti, of the University of Finland, has also collected in the area.